Why Is My Center Channel Speaker So Quiet? (Explained)

 You know, one of the greatest things about home theater in my opinion is just how varied it can be — especially when it comes to speakers.

-From using ceiling speakers, to even doing an in-wall speakers installation, the amount of ways you can make things truly your own is pretty awesome.
+From using bookshelf speakers, to doing an in-wall speaker installation, the amount of ways you can make things truly your own is pretty awesome.

 One such way is through floor standing speakers (or tower speakers as they’re often called)